2006 Winter Olympics: Day 3

 On 12 February, Latvia won its first winter Olympic medal when Mārtiņš Rubenis took the bronze in the men's luge.
 Armin Zöggeler's win in that event gave Italy its first gold medal of the Games and gave Zöggeler medals at four consecutive Olympics, including two golds in a row.
 In Alpine skiing, the men's downhill was won by Antoine Deneriaz of France.

 Day 4

 Chinese figure skating pair Zhang Dan and Zhang Hao, trailing a dominant Russian pair, attempted a throw quadruple salchow jump—an element which had never been successfully completed in competition.
 Zhang Dan fell, injuring her knee, but the pair finished their program to a standing ovation and took the silver medal.
 Russia finished the third day of competition with two gold medals, as did the United States.

 Day 5

-The fourth day saw Evgeni Plushenko of Russia set a world record score in the men's figure skating short program; his 90.66 points was more 10 points better than the nearest opponent's score.
+The fourth day saw Evgeni Plushenko of Russia set a world record score in the men's figure skating short program; his 90.66 points exceeded the nearest opponent's score by more than 10 points.
 The men's combined alpine skiing was riddled with disqualifications, including front-runners Bode Miller and Benjamin Raich.
 American Ted Ligety won the event in what was considered an upset.